Giada-collab/considerations/README.md

 ## Methodological information

-Information about methodology of data collection will be provided soon.
 Website tested for Microsoft Edge version 108.0.1462.76, Google Chrome version 108.0.5359.125, Firefox 72.0.2 and Android version QKQ1.191215.002.

 ## Licence